WordPress Utilities

 <Accordion title="Index button is missing on post lists">

-Turn on **Knowledge Base > Settings > Basics > Show index button**.
+Go to **AI Puffer > Settings > Utilities** and turn on **Index button**.
 The button appears on supported post, page, and product list screens when the user has access to Content Indexing.

 </Accordion>

-<Accordion title="Bulk Assistant says to select a post">
+<Accordion title="Content Assistant says to select a post">

 Select one or more rows using the checkboxes in the WordPress list table, then click **Assistant** again.